 For us, ‘leadership’ is about enabling a group to achieve a shared purpose, and that by focusing on the individual, rather than the group, leadership development programmes get it the wrong way round.

 We don’t even call it a leadership programme.
-We know that most of the accepted practices of leaders are recipes for dependency and mediocrity.
+Most of the accepted practices of leaders are recipes for dependency and mediocrity.
 We want to help overhaul these practices, so we call what we do ‘anti-leadership.’
-Our training does not focus on ‘the person at the top’ but on helping entire groups (teams, organisations) become more effective at achieving their shared purpose.
-We help organisations to develop cultures that promote and enable continuous learning, transforming the organisation to deliver better outcomes for the people who matter most: the people who use your services.
+Our training does not focus on ‘the person at the top’.
+Instead, it focuses on helping entire groups (teams, organisations) become more effective at achieving their shared purpose.
+We help organisations to develop cultures that promote and enable continuous learning, transforming the organisation to deliver better outcomes..

-Our training is fundamentally about the doing - it is about the what, where, when, how, and most importantly why.
-Anti-leadership is about collective action and shared processes, not formal roles.
-Who does it is of secondary importance.
+Our training is fundamentally about ‘the doing’ - it is about the what, where, when, how, and most importantly why.
+Anti-leadership is less about helping individuals to exert their power, and more about collective action and shared processes.

-Our training is fundamentally embedded in a unique context – it is about this group, what they are trying to achieve, and the environment in which they operate.
-Anti-leadership doesn’t believe there is a fixed way to lead, but that all people are unique with unique things to contribute to the service of a shared purpose.
+Our training is driven by context – it is about this group, what they are trying to achieve, and the environment in which they operate.
+We don't believe there is a fixed way to lead, all people are unique with unique things to contribute.

-Our training places high value on social interactions and connectedness - collective action can only emerge from mutual discourse, disagreement, and honesty.
-Anti-leadership is at heart about relationships.
+Our training places high value on social interactions and connectedness.
+Collective action can only emerge from discussion, disagreement, and honesty.
+Anti-leadership is, at its heart, about relationships.